 borrowed solace is open to submissions several times a year depending on our current needs.
 Submissions will be considered for the next issue after their submission date unless otherwise noted.

 We publish one themed issue and one unthemed issue per year.
 Our themes are generally vague and can be interpreted many ways, but still, submissions received leading up to the publication of a themed issue must in some way fit with the theme.
-If you have questions about a theme or specific issue, please email us at firstname.lastname@example.org.
+If you have questions about a theme or specific issue, please contact us by filling out the information on the “Contact” page above.

 We prefer stories that do not include excessive violence or erotica.
 If you wish to include such things in your story, it needs to have a purpose – prove to us that it is significant to the story or characters and it won’t be a problem.

+We do not accept reprints.
 Simultaneous submissions are welcome, but please withdraw your submission if it is accepted elsewhere.
 Do do this, log into our submissions manager and click on “Withdraw a Submission.”
-If you submitted multiple pieces and wish to withdraw only a certain piece, email us at email@example.com.
+If you submitted multiple pieces and wish to withdraw only a certain piece, contact us by filling out the information on the “Contact” page above.

 At this time, we are unable to monetarily pay our contributors.
 If your submission is chosen for publication in borrowed solace, you will be paid in contributor copies of the journal, and our undying gratitude for allowing us to be a platform for sharing your work!